gitandy/DragonLog/README.md

 * CSV format (Excel style with separator ; and local encoding)
 * ADIF 3 format (ADI/ADX) (CB QSOs are skipped automatically)

+### ADIF format export
+ADX should be prefered over ADI as UTF-8 is supported.
+For ADX where UTF-8 (*_INTL fields) is supported additionally the ASCII counterpart is exported.

+For ADX ASCII only fields (all ADI fields) all german umlauts and ligatures are converted automatically to suiting counterparts.

+.adif is an alternative for .adi (as specified).

 Import
 ------

+Following formats are supported for export
+* CSV format (Excel style with separator ; and UTF-8 encoding)
+* ADIF 3 format (ADX)

 ### CSV format import
 The import file is expected to have the same format and column order as the exported CSV file (Excel style but UTF-8).
 So best practice is to export a QSO with the current program version and adjust the import file.

 Empty rows are skipped.
 A row is considered empty if the date/time is missing.

+### ADIF format import
+UTF-8 content (*_INTL fields) are prefered over ASCII counterparts.

 Hamlib integration
 ------------------